-Women with round faces should not choose heavy jewelry.
+Women with round faces should not choose heavy jewellery.
 Small earrings would give the illusion of an oval look (which is always desirable) whereas long earrings would make your face more round.
-And when you wear heavy jewelry, a saree with limited or simple patterns always work.
+And when you wear heavy jewellery, a saree with limited or simple patterns always work.

-When you wear heavy jewelry, a saree with limited or simple patterns always work.
+When you wear heavy jewellery, a saree with limited or simple patterns always work.

-If you are wearing a saree with a colorful border, it is advisable to wear a long chain so that the pendant steers clear of the border design on the saree.
+If you are wearing a saree with a colourful border, it is advisable to wear a long chain so that the pendant steers clear of the border design on the saree.

-Interested in simple hacks to glamorize your saree attire?
+Interested in simple hacks to glamorise your saree attire?
 Check out this informative video.

 Bindis that work for you